SatelCreative/satel-shopify-theme-deployment/README.md

 - Copies published theme settings when needed

-- Works with multiple `config.yml` profiles
+- Works with multiple `config.yml` profiles by temporary modifying `config.yml.example`

 - Integrates with CI/CD workflows and Slack

 - Works with GitHub-hosted and self-hosted runners

 ## 🔧 Usage